 Can COVID-19 become seasonal, like the flu?
-Does this virus offer short-term immunity in which the afflicted can recover?
-A related question: Is it able to mutate relatively quickly and propagate new, more resistant versions of itself?
-How common are symptomless carriers in our populations?
+A related question: How quickly can it mutate and propagate new, more resistant versions of itself?
+And just how common are symptomless carriers in our populations?

 The scientific community is still learning how to answer these questions.
 And other questions that will not only help all of us manage our lives with more certainty.
 Same problem for supply chain professionals to make decisions.
 But other factors beyond viral behavior enable possible relapses: Political will and social attitudes.